 Some guidelines to avoid problems stemming from too many platforms include:

-- Best fit: It’s important that the communication tools you use represent a good fit for their purpose.
+Best fit: It’s important that the communication tools you use represent a good fit for their purpose.
 For example, day-to-day internal talk is probably not best suited for email.
 A specialist instant messaging for business app might be a better fit.
+For virtual presentations, screen sharing and other collaboration tools help people feel connected.
 Ensure that the tools you choose are suitable for their intended purpose.

 When carefully chosen, specialist communication apps can greatly enhance the ease and effectiveness with which your team operates.
 Choosing too many can have the opposite effect.